 DIASource-to-Object matches can still be emulated via a two-step relation (DIASource-DIAObject-Object).
-For ease of use, views or pre-built table with these matches will be offered to the end-users.
+For ease of use, views or pre-built table with these matches will

-&lt;sup>34It will also contain exposure and visit metadata, MOPS-specific tables, etc. These are either standard/uncontroversial, implementation-dependent, or less directly relevant for science and therefore not discussed in this document.
+&lt;sup>33It will also contain exposure and visit metadata, MOPS-specific tables, etc. These are either standard/uncontroversial, implementation-dependent, or less directly relevant for science and therefore not discussed in this document.

-&lt;sup>35The latter is also colloquially known as DayMOPS.
+&lt;sup>34The latter is also colloquially known as DayMOPS.

-&lt;sup>36No later than the moment of issuance of any event alert that may refer to it.
+&lt;sup>35No later than the moment of issuance of any event alert that may refer to it.